MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/reference.md

 The easiest way to configure `azd` for the first time is to run `azd init`.
 To configure `azd` anytime afterwards, you'll use `azd config`.

-The subscription and location you select will be stored in the config.json file located at `$AZURE_CONFIG_DIR`.
-The default value of `AZURE_CONFIG_DIR` is:
+The subscription and location you select will be stored in the config.json file located in the config directory and created upon `azd init` or `azd up`.
+The default value of the config directory is:
 - `$HOME/.azd` on Linux and macOS
 - `%USERPROFILE%\.azd` on Windows